pedro-abundio-wang/deep-learning/2 improving-deep-neural-networks/Readme.md

 ### Vanishing / Exploding gradients

+- To understand the problem, suppose that we have a deep neural network with number of layers L, and all the activation functions are linear and each b = 0, if we have 2 hidden units per layer and x<sub>1</sub> = x<sub>2</sub> = 1, we result in
 ![](Images/09.png)

-- To understand the problem, suppose that we have a deep neural network with number of layers L, and all the activation functions are linear and each b = 0
   - Then:
   <div align="center">
     <img src="Images/25.png">
   </div>
-  - Then, if we have 2 hidden units per layer and x<sub>1</sub> = x<sub>2</sub> = 1, we result in
-  - l != L because of different dimensions in the output layer
+  - it will be very large, L layer dimension because of different dimensions in the output layer
-  - X which will be very large
   <div align="center">
     <img src="Images/26.png">
   </div>
-  - X which will be very small
+  - it will be very small, L layer dimension because of different dimensions in the output layer
   <div align="center">
     <img src="Images/27.png">
   </div>